dstoppacher/dstoppacher.github.io/_posts/2021-03-10-Parameterizing-the-mass-growth-history.md

 <figure>
   <img src="{{ site.baseurl }}/plots/2021-03-10_test_median.png">
-  <figcaption>Median mass accretion history all most massive progenitor halos identified in the simulation with <a href="https://ui.adsabs.harvard.edu/abs/2012ascl.soft10008B/abstract"><tt>Rockstar (RS)</tt></a>  (solid red line, the shaded region represent the median absolute deviation) parameterized using Ep.5 in <a href="https://ui.adsabs.harvard.edu/abs/2002ApJ...568...52W/abstract">Wechsler et al. 2002</a> using various values for the free parameter alpha (solid, dashed, and dotted black lines).
+  <figcaption>Median mass accretion history incorporating all halos and their most massive progenitor identified in the simulation with <a href="https://ui.adsabs.harvard.edu/abs/2012ascl.soft10008B/abstract"><tt>Rockstar (RS)</tt></a>  (solid red line, the shaded region represents the median absolute deviation) parameterized using Ep.5 in <a href="https://ui.adsabs.harvard.edu/abs/2002ApJ...568...52W/abstract">Wechsler et al. 2002</a> and various values for the free parameter alpha (solid, dashed, and dotted black lines).
   </figcaption>
 </figure>